Study Abroad Application Deadlines

 Study abroad programs are available for students in any major, and even for those who have not yet decided on a field of study.

 Over 90 percent of North Park study abroad programs cost the same amount as studying at North Park, and allow you to apply all financial aid you would receive if you were studying on our Chicago campus.
+Check the Cost Comparison Chart and Cost Calculators above for more specific information.

 Contact the Study Abroad Advisor